green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/psu-energy-ac-ipmi-machine.md

 draw of the system.
 This can either come from a sensor that is accessible via `ACPI` or via other means through the `libsensors`.

+### Technical specs

+Most IPMI sensors do not supply data more often than once per second.
+Polling them more often is advised to catch the transition of the value, but if the value is averaged internally over 1 second or if it just a single measurement depends on the BMC / ILO / iDRAC that IPMI is querying.

 ### Install

 You will need  `sudo apt-get install freeipmi-tools ipmitool` installed on a Debian based distro.